Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

-Vibrational enhancement is superior for the longitudinal phonon, compared to the transverse one.
-We investigate the effect of vibrational enhancement in (6,5) nanotube.
-Figure \ref{FIG:Mtd}a shows the FWM signal for the (6,5) SWNT for several pump energies ($E_p$) spanning across vibrational resonance and for a fixed Stokes energy ($E_S=1.164$ eV).
-When the pump energy approaches 1.362 eV ($E_p-E_S=$ 0.197 eV), which matches well the LO phonon energy of the SWNT, the FWM intensity has a gigantic 2000 times enhancement.
-Such resonance with the LO phonon is shown in Fig. \ref{FIG:Mtd}b where the the integrated area of the FWM signal is plotted with respect to $E_p-E_S$ (or $E_a-E_p$).
-The enhancement reported here much larger than a previously reported 2x on-off resonance contrast to \textit{Kim et al.}.\cite{Kim2009}.
+Vibrational enhancement is superior for the longitudinal phonon compared to the transverse one.
+We investigate the effect of vibrational enhancement in (6,5) nanotubes.
+Figure \ref{FIG:Mtd}a shows the FWM signal for the (6,5) SWCNT for several pump energies ($E_p$) spanning across vibrational resonances and for a fixed Stokes energy ($E_S=1.164$ eV).
+When the pump energy approaches 1.362 eV ($E_p-E_S=$ 0.197 eV), which matches well the longitudinal (LO) phonon energy of the SWCNT, the FWM intensity has a gigantic $\approx 2\cdot 10^3$ times enhancement.
+Such resonance with the LO phonon is shown in Fig. \ref{FIG:Mtd}b, where the integrated area of the FWM signal is plotted concerning $E_p-E_S$ (or $E_a-E_p$).
+The enhancement reported here is much more significant than a previously reported 2x on-off resonance contrast to \textit{Kim et al}.\cite{Kim2009}.
 We attribute this to the excitonic resonance effect, discussed in the following paragraphs.
-We observe a smaller enhancement for the TO phonon with $E_{TO}$ close to 0.189 eV (see Fig. \ref{FIG:Mtd}b).
-The resonant CARS with the LO phonon is $\sim$25 times higher than and with TO phonon.
-On the other hand, in Raman scattering experiments the LO phonon is only 5 times more intense than the TO phonon, see Fig. \ref{FIG:Mtd}c.
-Such difference in the LO/TO intensity ratio is well captured by our perturbation theory.
-Stokes Raman scattering is proportional to $(M_{ex-q})$, since the phonon is emitted only once.
-On the other hand CARS scales as $(M_{ex-q})^2$, because the exciton-phonon interaction occurs twice when phonon is created and eliminated, therefore the observed difference for the LO/TO enhancement factor fits well with this theoretical interpretation.
+We observe a minor enhancement for the transverse (TO) phonon with $E_{TO}$ close to 0.189 eV (see Fig. \ref{FIG:Mtd}b).
+The CARS intensity resonant with the LO phonon is $\sim$25 times higher than with the TO phonon.
+On the other hand, in Raman scattering experiments, the LO phonon is only 5 times more intense than the TO phonon, see Fig. \ref{FIG:Mtd}c.
+Our perturbation theory captures such a difference in the LO/TO intensity ratio well.
+Stokes Raman scattering is proportional to $(M_{ex-q})$ since the phonon is only emitted once.
+On the other hand, the CARS scales as $(M_{ex-q})^2$ because the exciton-phonon interaction occurs twice, when phonon is created and eliminated.
+Therefore the observed difference for the LO/TO enhancement factor fits well with this theoretical interpretation.

+With er-CARS, we can collect low intensity signals from double resonant Raman scattering processes outside the Brillouin zone center, see Figure \ref{FIG:Mtd}d.
+Although much higher laser power is necessary, we can visualize the variation of FWM intensity near the two-phonon resonance of the 2D mode for the first time.
+Such a process would involve eight steps and is relatively inefficient since two more exciton-phonon matrix elements are involved.
+Compared to the Raman scattering, the FWM line shape of the 2D mode is asymmetric and is shifted to higher energies, see Figure \ref{FIG:Mtd}e.
+The 2D mode in SWCNTs is not yet well understood, and the scattering pathways involve scattering of the exciton by the K point phonons\cite{Thomsen2000}.
+They may include polaritonic effects,\cite{Georgy2019th} therefore, we focus on the FWM profiles produced by a single phonon.